 - A Committee member will also facilitate the arrangements for the graveside service.

 Other points to keep in mind when beginning preparations for a service at St Cecilia’s:

 - During the Sacred Triduum of Holy Week (Holy Thursday, Good Friday, Holy Saturday, and Easter Sunday, Church law does not allow funeral services.
 Funeral services will be performed before or after these holy days.

-- Funeral Mass is not held on Sundays due to the heavy schedule of Sunday Masses from morning to evening.
+- Funeral Masses are not held on Sundays due to the heavy schedule of Sunday Masses from morning to evening.